renjithbz/boonze/exampleSite/content/industry.md

       Spend) of the program.
 Keyword and ad copy can be customized to each advertiser or optimized on a per-category basis.
   - title: Real Estate Aggregator
-    content: Directory that showcases homes for sale from home builders and realtors.
+    content: Directories that showcase homes for sale from home builders and realtors.
       Client revenue is based on landing page visits.
-Keywords and ad copies regularly optimized on a per-category (e.g., homes for sale, apartments for rent) basis
+Keywords and ad copies are regularly optimized on a per-category (e.g., homes for sale, apartments for rent) basis.
-      - to increase the number of landing page visits for the given budget.
+      This increases the number of landing page visits for the given budget.
   - title: Automobile - Used Car / OEM
     content: Automobile dealers, both new and used, for parts and service.
 Client revenue is based on landing page visits.
 Keywords and ad copy are generated